Community Garden Volunteer Project in Romania - Miercurea Ciuc

-Have green fingers and want to be a Sustainable Agriculture volunteer in Romania?
-International Volunteer HQ’s Sustainable Agriculture project enables volunteers to assist at a community garden and greenhouse that provides fruit and vegetables for people in need.
+Have green fingers and want to be a Community Gardening volunteer in Romania?
+International Volunteer HQ’s Community Garden project enables volunteers to assist at a community garden and greenhouse that provides fruit and vegetables for people in need.
 Volunteers will gain agricultural experience, learn about traditional Romanian gardening practices and be able to explore and implement sustainable practices and ideas that could improve the garden’s productivity and impact.

 - Programs start every first and third Monday of the month